aboverio/workstation-kanban-service/README.md

-# sunday-kanban-api
+# Sunday Kans API

-The RESTful API for Sunday Kanban.
+The API of Sunday Kans.